COURSES AND WORKSHOPS

 Due to various types of social crises, protests have grown in recent years around the world.
 In this context, and taking into account the importance of protests for social change, we have created the Research Group on Discourse and Social Protest (GIDYP), as part of the Centre of Discourse Studies.
 Our objective is to study the relationship between protest and discourse, with the idea of offering reflections, proposals and strategies to promote social protests in the field of discursive practices.

-GIDYP members:
+GIDYP coordinador

 César Rojo